ORESoftware/quicklock/README.md

 quicklock $$

+# your critical code goes below the above statement
-tsc --watch
+tsc --watch   # this can be whatever you want

 ```

 what the above does is ensure that this script only runs once.
 If you try to run
-the same script again from the same working directory, you will get a lock file error.
+the same script again from the same working directory, you will get a lock related error.

-You pass the pid of the shell process to quicklock, so that it releases the lock
+You pass the pid ($$) of the shell process to quicklock, so that it releases the lock
 when the shell process dies.